Dhruv-x7x/MNIST-Prediction-Model-Using-Numpy/README.md

 ## Futher Improvements

 - Increasing the number of layers and number of neurons in each layer.
-E.g. 784 -> 64 -> 32 -> 10
+E.g. 784 -> 64 -> 32 -> 10 with Leaky ReLU activation between each layer.
+  - I tried this but didn't see any significant improvement (Training Accuracy: 92.41%, Testing Accuracy: 92.7%)
 - Using other gradient descent methods that use momentum or other adaptive strategies.
+  - I used a traditional momentum based approach: $vW = \beta vW + (1-\beta)dW$.
+Where dW is the derivative of the weights used in GD, $\beta$ is a tunable hyperparameter (=0.9) and vW is a 'velocity' weight.
+The formula was described [here](https://www.geeksforgeeks.org/ml-momentum-based-gradient-optimizer-introduction/).
+The results were not better (Training Accuracy: 89.51%, Testing Accuracy: 89%) than before.